 The lantern tower

 At the crossing of the transept, the Romanesque-style lantern tower dates back to 1878 and is the work of Gustave Klotz.
-Severely damaged during the Second World War, its forms evokes other great Romanesque cathedrals of the Rhineland such as Speyer or Mainz.
+Severely damaged during the Second World War, its forms evoke other great Romanesque cathedrals of the Rhineland, such as Speyer or Mainz.

 The Nave of Notre-Dame de Strasbourg

-At 32 metres in height, it is taller than that of Rouen (28m) but remains well below that of Metz (41.4m).
+At 32 metres, the nave is taller than Rouen (28m) but remains well below that of Metz (41.4m).

 The reduced dimensions of the chancel and the 63-metre length of the nave (among the longest in France) accentuate the impression of disproportion.

-The nave extends over 7 spans and rises up over three storeys (large arcades, triforium and high windows).
-At 32 metres high and 36 metres wide (including collaterals), it is built in radiant gothic style.
+The nave extends over seven spans and rises over three storeys (large arcades, triforium and high windows).
+It is built in radiant gothic style at 32 metres high and 36 metres wide (including collaterals).
 It is in this nave that the marriage of King Louis XV with Marie Leszcynska was celebrated on 4 September 1725.

 The stained-glass windows of Strasbourg cathedral

-The cathedral’s interior contains a rich collection of stained glass windows (more than 4,600 panels), most of which date from the 12th, 13th and 14th centuries.
+The cathedral’s interior contains a rich collection of stained glass windows (more than 4,600 panels), most dating from the 12th, 13th and 14th centuries.

 In the north collateral, they represent different Emperors of the Holy Roman Empire (13th century).

-The stained glass windows of the triforium represent the ancestors of Christ following the genealogy of the Gospel of Luke.
-Those of the south lateral nave (to the right, coming from below) are in bad condition and illustrate episodes of the New Testament of the life of the Virgin Mary and of Christ.
+The triforium’s stained glass windows represent Christ’s ancestors following the genealogy of the Gospel of Luke.
+Those of the south lateral nave (to the right, coming from below) are in bad condition and illustrate episodes of the New Testament of the life of the Virgin Mary and Christ.

 The stained glass windows of the nave depict the life of the Saints.